NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 Magrak doesn’t place much stock in group tactics and it shows in the forces under his command.
 Magrak prefers to fight with murderous intent.

 The orcs abandon their prisoners on the first round by using ferocious charge to close the distance and then focus attacks on their targets until they can use sudden charge.
 The archers and sentries fight simply.
 The sentries move to clump up into teams of two to benefit from their phalanx soldier auras while the archers pick off any ranged enemies they can see.

+The mercenaries charge the archers recognizing them to be a big threat.
+None of them will die in this engagement.

 ### Features of the Area
 **Rocks:** The large rocks jutting from the ground count as difficult terrain and grant cover to creatures fully in their spaces.
 Prone creatures fully in these spaces gain superior cover.